graphbrain/graphbrain/docs/source/installation.rst

   $ pytest graphbrain

-Notice that this requires the `pytest` package to be installed.
+Notice that this requires graphbrain to have been installed with the `-e` pip flag, and for the `pytest` package to be installed.
 The `pytest` package is included in the above mentioned development dependencies.

 Prerequisites
 =============